awei01/katsu-site-source/posts/2012-01-16-get-groomed-with-9tailors.md

 Photo by [Channing Johnson](http://www.channingjohnsonphoto.com/).

+Wedding FAQs:

-Wedding FAQs: **1) How much is a custom designed suit and/or dress shirt? ** A custom suit starts at $490.50 and a custom dress shirt starts at $79.
+**1) How much is a custom designed suit and/or dress shirt? ** A custom suit starts at $490.50 and a custom dress shirt starts at $79.
 There are various fabric types and collections, which may increase the final price.
-There is a 15% discount of wedding parties of 3 or more. **2) How long does the whole process take?** We recommend starting no later than 2 months before the big day.
-While we can turn suits faster than that, we would prefer 2 months to produce the suit around and make any last minute alterations or adjustments. **3) Should I bring my fiance with me to the appointment?** Yes!
+There is a 15% discount of wedding parties of 3 or more.

+**2) How long does the whole process take?**
+We recommend starting no later than 2 months before the big day.
+While we can turn suits faster than that, we would prefer 2 months to produce the suit around and make any last minute alterations or adjustments.

+**3) Should I bring my fiance with me to the appointment?**
+Yes!
 We definitely recommend bringing your significant other or a responsible member of the wedding party with you.
-This is particularly important if your fiance has very specific vision of what she or he wants! **4) What should I bring with me to the appointment?** If you bring a swatch of her dress, bridesmaid dresses or table linen, that all helps us to pair colors to together!
-We also recommend bringing the shoes or any other accessory that you might be wearing to the wedding as well. **5) I am planning to lose/gain weight before the wedding.
+This is particularly important if your fiance has very specific vision of what she or he wants!

+**4) What should I bring with me to the appointment?**
+If you bring a swatch of her dress, bridesmaid dresses or table linen, that all helps us to pair colors to together!
+We also recommend bringing the shoes or any other accessory that you might be wearing to the wedding as well.

+**5) I am planning to lose/gain weight before the wedding.
 Will my suit and dress shirt fit? ** If you are planning to lose or gain weight, we will take your measurements during the first fitting.
 However, we will likely perform the alterations 1 month before the wedding or until you feel like your weight has stabilized.

 Have other questions about dressing your groom this wedding season?
-Let us know at [weddings@9tailors.com](mailto:weddings@9tailors.com).
+Let us know at [{{ site.emails.weddings }}](mailto:{{ site.emails.weddings }}).